RENgineer/simple-serverless-api/README.md

 ### TROUBLESHOOTING
 ---------------
 In order for the testing of this API to have 100% coverage, several status codes were added for debugging.
-They are included with their descriptions within the API itself.
+They are included with their descriptions within the index.js file.

 ### FAQ
 ---